1 System Requirements

 Here are the packages needed to build Project documentation manuals:

-$ sudo apt install sphinx python3-saneyaml python3-sphinx-rtd-theme
+$ sudo apt install git librsvg2-bin locales make python3-saneyaml python3-sphinx-rtd-theme sphinx

 1.4.2 Fedora Packages